58%

 The country's priority is to develop renewables.
 The ENB estimates that Hong Kong only has an achievable potential of 3-4% of total electricity consumed from wind, solar and waste-to-energy sources until 2030.

-The Hong-Kong energy market data since 1990 and up to 2021 is included in the Excel file accompanying the Hong-Kong country report.
+is included in the Excel file accompanying the Hong Kong country report.

 It showcases the historical evolution, allowing users to easily work with the data.